UT Martin hosts Lindenwood following Caldwell's 20-point game

 BOTTOM LINE: Lindenwood visits the UT Martin Skyhawks after Kevin Caldwell Jr. scored 20 points in Lindenwood’s 72-63 loss to the Morehead State Eagles.

 The Skyhawks have gone 10-1 at home.
-UT Martin leads the OVC with 26.9 defensive rebounds per game led by KK Curry averaging 4.6.
+UT Martin is the OVC leader with 36.5 rebounds per game led by KK Curry averaging 6.2.

-The Lions have gone 2-6 against OVC opponents.
-Lindenwood has a 1-4 record in one-possession games.
+The Lions are 2-6 against OVC opponents.
+Lindenwood ranks sixth in the OVC with 23.8 defensive rebounds per game led by Chris Childs averaging 3.7.

+The Skyhawks and Lions match up Thursday for the first time in conference play this season.

-TOP PERFORMERS: Parker Stewart averages 2.9 made 3-pointers per game for the Skyhawks, scoring 16.7 points while shooting 37.0% from beyond the arc.
+TOP PERFORMERS: Parker Stewart is shooting 37.0% from beyond the arc with 2.9 made 3-pointers per game for the Skyhawks, while averaging 16.7 points and 1.6 steals.
 K.J.
-Simon is shooting 47.7% and averaging 13.9 points over the last 10 games for UT Martin.
+Simon is averaging 13.9 points and 1.7 steals over the last 10 games for UT Martin.

-Chris Childs is scoring 13.1 points per game and averaging 4.0 rebounds for the Lions.
-Keenon Cole is averaging 12.3 points and 4.6 rebounds over the last 10 games for Lindenwood.
+Caldwell is averaging 12.5 points and 3.5 assists for the Lions.
+Childs is averaging 13.1 points over the last 10 games for Lindenwood.

 LAST 10 GAMES: Skyhawks: 7-3, averaging 81.4 points, 37.3 rebounds, 12.8 assists, 6.9 steals and 3.4 blocks per game while shooting 45.5% from the field.
 Their opponents have averaged 72.1 points per game.